 – Ask to view a school dinners menu.

 – Ask about uniforms.
 How much needs a logo on it?
 What are the costs?
+What else may you need for starting school?

 – Does the school run parent workshops to help them to understand what is being taught within the classroom?
 When are these run and how often?